 Undiscovered Destinations - Our style of trips

 Group size – to really keep our footprint small, our groups operate with a maximum size of just twelve people wherever possible.
 (West African and the Congo can operate with up to sixteen people).
 Not only does this ensure that when we visit remote areas, we don’t overwhelm them with a sudden influx of many tourists, it also allows us to give each of you more attention and help in getting the absolute most out of your trip.
 It also means that we can use smaller, more authentic accommodation where appropriate and stay in many out of the way and unique places that simply cannot cater to larger groups.
-We also offer a wide range of private departures, giving our travellers excellent opportunities to meet and interact with local people.